Setting up React with Typescript using Vite

 Challenges of using create-react-app

-has more than 400 pull request's and there’s no recent updates for over a yearcreate-react-app
+create-react-apphas more than 400 pull request's and there’s no recent updates for over a year

-depends on a number of packages that have vulnerabilities of high and critical severity.
-Programs created withcreate-react-app
+create-react-appdepends on a number of packages that have vulnerabilities of high and critical severity.
+Programs created withcreate-react-apphave numerous security flaws

 Increased Bundle Size and Reduced Performance: